DrA1ex/esp_relay/README.md

 **Note:** This repository contains a submodule.
 Please use the `--recursive` option when cloning.

 1. Install [PlatformIO](https://platformio.org/install).
-2. Modify the `credentials.h` file and, if needed, customize `constants.h`.
+2. Optional: Modify the `credentials.h` file, and if necessary, customize `constants.h`.
+You can change parameters later through the WebUI.
 3. Upload the filesystem and firmware.

 ```bash